edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     :::

     ```bash
-    constellation create -y
+    constellation apply -y
     ```

-    This should give the following output:
+    This should look similar to the following:

     ```shell-session
-    $ constellation create -y
+    $ constellation apply -y
+    Checking for infrastructure changes
-    Your Constellation cluster was created successfully.
+    The following Constellation cluster will be created:
-    ```

-4. Initialize the cluster.

-    ```bash
-    constellation apply
-    ```

-    This should give the following output:

-    ```shell-session
-    $ constellation apply
+      3 control-plane node of type n2d-standard-4 will be created.
+      2 worker node of type n2d-standard-4 will be created.
+    Creating
+    Cloud infrastructure created successfully
     Your Constellation master secret was successfully written to ./constellation-mastersecret.json
     Connecting
     Initializing cluster